crispab/everytoncounts/carbonguide.md

 # Carbon reduction guide
 Your “carbon footprint” is a measure of your personal contribution to global warming.
-That is, of the 50 billion tons of greenhouse gases emitted every year, how much of that is “yours”?
+That is, of the [50 billion tons](http://www.iea.org/publications/freepublications/publication/KeyCO2EmissionsTrends.pdf) of greenhouse gases emitted every year, how much of that is “yours”?
 It’s the same as saying “If I didn’t exist, how much less greenhouse gases would be emitted?”

-## How to I eliminate my carbon footprint?
+## How do I eliminate my carbon footprint?

 ![Average carbon footprint per person](/images/CarbonGuide.png)